 Both Popovic and Daramus recommend a burst of activity to force you to focus on the task at hand.
 While Daramus loves a high-energy cardio session after a long day of work to blow off some steam, even just 5 minutes of exercise can help you re-focus, Popovic says.

 If you're feeling frustrated after, say, a long meeting, consider holding a wall sit or plank in minute-long increments.
 Lift a heavy object for a few reps or do a quick anxiety-reducing yoga flow.

 "We don't want to increase the physiological symptoms of anxiety like increased heart rate or tightness in the chest," Popovic says.
-Rather, doing an exercise or two just for a moment can help you recalibrate.
+Rather, doing any of the exercises above (or others you like) for just a moment can help you recalibrate.